-[1] Except as provided in Rule 5.2(B), the Director and the Investigative Panel's other staff must not participate in the Hearing Panel's deliberations, draft decisions, orders, or other documents, or otherwise serve as legal counsel to the Hearing Panel.
-To the extent the Hearing Panel requires legal or support staff assistance not available from its members, it should contract for the necessary support personnel.

-[2] Investigations and prosecutions of Prosecuting Attorneys should be conducted by the Director under the authority of the Investigative Panel.
-The Director should not employ active law enforcement officials or staff to investigate complaints or present cases.
-However, the Director may consult with active law enforcement officials and staff about matters within the jurisdiction of the commission and may use investigations by active law enforcement officials and staff.
-The Director shall comply with Rule 3.6 of the Georgia State Bar Rules of Professional Conduct regarding any matter before the commission.
+- [1] Except as provided in Rule 5.2(B), the Director and the Investigative Panel's other staff must not participate in the Hearing Panel's deliberations, draft decisions, orders, or other documents, or otherwise serve as legal counsel to the Hearing Panel.
+To the extent the Hearing Panel requires legal or support staff assistance not available from its members, it should contract for the necessary support personnel. - [2] Investigations and prosecutions of prosecuting attorneys should be conducted by the Director under the authority of the Investigative Panel.
+The Director should not use active law enforcement officials or staff to investigate complaints or present cases.
+It is the intent of the Rules Committee that the Director avoid public commentary on matters before the Commission except in accordance with Rule 3.8 of the Georgia Rules of Professional Conduct, as amended. - [3] The investigative panel is responsible for the investigative, prosecutorial, and administrative functions of the Commission irrespective of the hiring of an Executive Director.
+O.C.G.A. § 15-18-32(c)(2)(A). - [4] The Commission's authorization to enter into binding contracts as an agency of the State of Georgia is not presumed and was not provided in the enabling statute.
+Compare O.C.G.A. §§ 15-18-40(c)(2), 42-2-8(b), 50-27-9.